Jake Kumerow: Buffalo Bills (second stint)

-On January 26, 2021, Kumerow signed a reserve/futures contract with the Buffalo Bills.
+On January 26, 2021, Kumerow signed a reserve/futures contract with the Bills.
 In the 2021 preseason, Bills quarterback Josh Allen joked that Kumerow was his favorite wide receiver, because his only regular season catch for the Bills was for a touchdown.

 On March 10, 2022, Kumerow signed a one-year contract extension with the Bills.
-He was placed on injured reserve on November 17.
+On June 16, Kumerow was released by the Bills for salary cap purposes and was re-signed the next day.
+On November 17, after an ankle injury in a game against the Minnesota Vikings, he was placed on injured reserve.

+Kumerow never re-signed with the Bills and remained a free agent throughout the 2023 off-season.

 Personal life

 Kumerow is the son of former Miami Dolphins linebacker Eric Kumerow.
-He is also the nephew of former Dolphins defensive end John Bosa, and a cousin to Joey Bosa and Nick Bosa.
-His sister Cortney was an All-American basketball player at UW-Whitewater, and their youngest brother Derek also played football at Whitewater.
-He is also the great-grandson of Chicago mob boss Tony Accardo.
+He is also the nephew of former Dolphins defensive end John Bosa, and a cousin to Joey and Nick Bosa.
+His sister Cortney was an All-American basketball player at UW-Whitewater, and their youngest brother Derek played football at Whitewater as well.
+His grandfather is former NFL Guard Palmer Pyle and his great-uncle is former Chicago Bears Center Mike Pyle.
+He is also the great-grandson of former Chicago Mob boss Tony Accardo.

 Kumerow earned the nickname “Touchdown Jesus” originally in the preseason for the Packers due to his long hair and thick beard.